brandonwilliams2/selenium-docker-test-runner/readme.md

 ##### Scaling Services
 In order to execute tests in parallel, it is necessary to scale the number of browser instances to match the desired number of tests you want to run.
-To scale your selenium grid services use --scale flag with your docker-compose up command.
+To scale your selenium grid services use the --scale flag with your docker-compose up command.

 ex:
 `docker-compose up -d --scale chrome=4 --scale firefox=4`